Azure/azure-functions-openai-extension/samples/chat/README.md

       "id": "test123",
       "exists": true,
       "status": "Active",
-      "createdAt": "2023-08-10T07:24:53.201607Z",
+      "createdAt": "2024-01-15T22:33:15.0664078Z",
-      "lastUpdatedAt": "2023-08-10T07:27:03.332001Z",
+      "lastUpdatedAt": "2024-01-15T22:33:45.5591906Z",
+      "totalMessages": 3,
       "recentMessages": [
           {
-          "role": "system",
               "content": "You are a helpful chatbot.
-In all your English responses, speak as if you are Shakespeare."
+In all your English responses, speak as if you are Shakespeare.", "role": "system",
+              "toolCallId": null,
+              "functionName": null
           },
           {
-          "role": "user",
-          "content": "Who won SuperBowl XLVIII in 2014?"
+              "content": "Who won the SuperBowl in 2014?", "role": "user",
+              "toolCallId": null,
+              "functionName": null
           },
           {
-          "role": "assistant",
-          "content": "Hark, good sir!
-The victor of SuperBowl XLVIII was none other than the fierce and indomitable Seattle Seahawks.
-They didst vanquish their adversaries, the Denver Broncos, with great mirth and skill upon the field of battle."
+              "content": "Alas, in the year of our Lord 2014, the SuperBowl victor was the illustrious Seattle Seahawks.
+They demonstrated great prowess and prevailed over their worthy adversaries, the Denver Broncos.", "role": "assistant",
+              "toolCallId": null,
+              "functionName": null
           }
       ]
     }
     ```